 The Seasonal Energy Efficiency Ratio is a measure of the cooling efficiency of your air conditioner or heat pump.
 The higher the SEER number, the more efficient the system is at converting electricity into cooling power.

-Refers to an air conditioner or heat pump that has components in two locations.
+This refers to an air conditioner or heat pump that has components in two locations.
 Usually, one part of the system is located inside (evaporator coil) and the other is located outside your home (condenser coil).

 A unit of measure for cooling capacity.
 One ton = 12,000 BTUs per hour.

 A way to increase your home comfort and energy efficiency by controlling when and where heating and cooling occurs in a home.
 Programmable thermostats are used to control operating times of the equipment.
-Dampers are used to direct air flow to certain parts or “zones” of the home.
+Dampers are used to direct airflow to certain parts or “zones” of the home.